-Cousin Judy from Arizona spent two weeks with me this summer giving me a chance to figure out some new road trips from Uzes.
+Cousin Judy from Arizona spent two weeks with me this summer, allowing me to figure out some new road trips from Uzes.
 Touring Provence was high on our priority list.
 When I got down to planning, 36 hours — spending two nights on the road — would give us time to enjoy each stop.
-Digging deeper into the plan, the trip began to take on a theme: “36 Hours of Wine and Roses in Provence: “wine” in the famous Chateauneuf-du-Pape region, and “roses” at La Bastide “Rose”, home and boutique hotel of Poppy Salinger, wife of former White House press secretary, Pierre Salinger.
+Digging deeper into the plan, the trip began to take on a theme: “36 Hours of Wine and Roses in Provence: “wine” in the famous Chateauneuf-du-Pape region, and “roses” at La Bastide “Rose,” home and boutique hotel of Poppy Salinger, wife of former White House press secretary, Pierre Salinger.

 Hope you enjoy following our trip!

 Overnight at Bastide Rose

 Morning touring St. Paul de Mausolee and the “Trail of Van Gogh”

 Itinerary: Avignon, Chateauneuf-du-Pape, Thor

 To get anywhere from Uzes, you almost always have to go through Avignon or Nimes.
 For this jaunt into Provence, Avignon was the direction to take.
 Plus, it is a city I wanted Judy to see, even briefly.

 Our travel plan for the first day was to visit Avignon in the morning and then have a late lunch in Chateauneuf-du-Pape.
 We would wander through Chateauneuf-du-Pape, the town famous for wines, stop for a few tastings (degustations), and end up at La Bastide Rose, where we stayed for two nights.

 Avignon – Morning